ignotaC/smallsoft/README.md

     Finally loop the last command, look for dara between
     specified strings untill EOF met on stdin.

+11. **getlimits**
+  >

-11. **getlimits** - Program prints current soft and hard limits for user.
-CPU, stack, data segment etc.
+    Program prints system soft and hard resource consumption.
-             See for your self simply run it, no arguments.
+    Basic are:

+    * Maximum core file size
+    * Maximum CPU time used by each process
+    * Maximum size of data segment including allocations
+    * Maximum size of file that can be created
+    * Maximum number of file descriptors process can open
+    * Maximum size of process stack
+    * data segment etc.

+    Few other system dependant also are printed for linux and
+    OpenBSD.
+    Dependencies: none
+    Example of using it:
+  >`getlimits`

 12. **fstrswp** - Swap one string in stream to other.
               Perfect for some source fixing.